MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/ops-data-warehouse-and-analytics-overview.md

 ## Service Manager Data Warehouse Databases
  The data warehouse in Service Manager comprises the following databases:

--   DWStagingAndConfig—where data is extracted from source systems, such as Service Manager and Operations Manager, is initially stored.
+-   DWStagingAndConfig-where data is extracted from source systems, such as Service Manager and Operations Manager, is initially stored.

--   DWRepository—where extracted source data is transformed into the reporting optimized structure.
+-   DWRepository-where extracted source data is transformed into the reporting optimized structure.

--   DWDataMart—where published data is stored and gets consumed by the reports.
+-   DWDataMart-where published data is stored and gets consumed by the reports.
 This is also where data is stored for an extended period of time to facilitate historical reporting and analysis.

 ## OLAP Cubes
  As mentioned previously, an OLAP cube is used for online analytical processing, and it is a data structure that provides fast analysis of data.
 You can think of it as helping manipulate and analyze data from multiple perspectives.
 The cube data structure can help overcome some limitations of relational databases.